Politics and Governance in the Digital Age

 Research themes include:

-- internet voting (Dr Mihkel Solvak)
+• internet voting (Dr Mihkel Solvak)

-- history of political thought and political theory (Dr Eva Piirimäe)
+• history of political thought and political theory (Dr Eva Piirimäe)

-- party politics (Dr Martin Mölder)
+• party politics (Dr Martin Mölder)

-- political behaviour (Dr. Liisa Talving)
+• political behaviour (Dr. Liisa Talving)

-- public governance (Dr Kristina Muhhina)
+• public governance (Dr Kristina Muhhina)

-Read more about the Johan Skytte Institute of Political Studies.
+Johan Skytte Institute of Political Studies

-The Politics and Governance in the Digital Age programme provides you with essential skills and knowledge both in comparative political science and governance.
+The Politics and Governance in the Digital Age master's programme provides you with essential skills and knowledge both in comparative political science and governance.
 Combined with data-driven governance, e-democracy and critical thinking in the digital society, students can explain how digital transformation affects modern political processes and public administration.
 This opens up many possibilities for applying your skills and knowledge after graduation from this programme.

 Political scientists study the structure and theory of government and seek practical and theoretical solutions to political problems.
 This MA programme prepares students for advisory positions, high-level positions in ministries and governments, or to be employed at the highest levels of administration.
 Similarly, it enables students to start a career in the private sector, e.g. in consulting, given the expertise in the digital transformation of the public sector.